 The Buffalo and Erie County Botanical Gardens Society, Inc. installed a new outdoor Eco Garden in the spring of 2019.
 The Eco Garden fulfills part of the Botanical Gardens’ current strategic plan that outlines diversifying their program of green initiatives.
 With funding support from the Josephine Goodyear Foundation, PlantWNY, and private donors, the Eco Garden has come to fruition and now produces a large harvest of fresh vegetables and herbs that are donated to a local organization, Gerard Place.

 The Eco Garden features a wide variety of vegetables and herbs, composting, vermiculture (an organic process of garden composting using worms), rain barrels and more.
 The garden is environmentally friendly and produces nutritional food, free of pesticides.
 Gerard Place provides housing for homeless single parents and their families and empowers those parents through education, employment, vocational training, life skills classes and counseling.
 Gerard Place has a huge need for fresh vegetables and herbs for the underserved population they assist on the East Side of Buffalo.
-Gerard Place is located in Bailey-Delevan neighborhood which is considered a food desert due to the absence of grocery stores within a five-mile radius.
+Gerard Place is located in Bailey-Delevan neighborhood which is considered a food apartheid due to the absence of grocery stores within a five-mile radius.
 This results in a lack of healthy fruits and vegetables in this community which has very serious consequences with health and wellness in this community.
 To date, 180 pounds of fresh vegetables and herbs have been donated to Gerard Place from the Eco Garden.

 “The Botanical Gardens is thrilled to collaborate with Gerard Place for the first time.
 The Eco Garden is a project our team has been working on for over two years and it is exciting to see this important project and garden come together.
 Not only are we expanding important green initiatives at the Botanical Gardens, we also created a wonderful collaboration with Gerard Place and are helping to fill a need in our community.”
 David Swarts, President/CEO of the Buffalo Botanical Gardens.